Supportive Strategies for Navigating Life Post-Divorce

 Redefine Your Identity

-Post-divorce, it’s essential to redefine your identity outside of your previous relationship.
+After divorce, it’s important to redefine your identity outside of your previous relationship.
 Reflect on your values, interests, and aspirations.
 Who are you now?
 What do you want to achieve?
 Embrace this opportunity for self-discovery and growth.

 Foster New Relationships